Migrating data from MySQL® to YDB

 data-transfer-mmy-ydb.tffile, specify the following:-

-The Managed Service for MySQL® source cluster parameters that will be used as the source endpoint parameters:
+Managed Service for MySQL® source cluster parameters to use for the source endpoint:

 source_mysql_version: MySQL® version.source_db_name: Database name.source_userandsource_password: Database owner username and password.